 Designer: To be appraised.

-Other versions: Made in several variations.
+Other versions: This 1970s Massive Belgium brass table lamp exists in several variations.
 The wood decoration, mostly oak was used for many lamps the company sold.
 You find it often in chandeliers that are attributed to AV Mazzega, but they are all made by Massive.

 This table lamp is made of brass-plated iron.
 Brass was apparently too expensive to use for this big lamp at the time.
 It was certainly the most profitable.